 Studying film in London puts you at the centre of the filmmaking business.
 You’ll leave the course with a showreel you can be proud of, confident in your knowledge and ready to take your first steps in a professional career in the film, television and media industries.
-This course is also excellent if you want to make a career change these industries or enhance your current media skills.
+This course is also excellent if you want to make a career change, or focus, enhance or update your current media skills.

 Take a look at some potential careers, including film/video editor, in our Prospects section.